Stable Cohomology of Discriminant Complements for an algebraic curve: Smooth sections

-\begin{lem} Let $D$ be the unit disk in $\CC$.
+\begin{lem} Let $D$ be the closed unit disk in $\CC$.
 Let Let Then $\tilde F$ deformation retracts to the point $f_0$, where $f_0(x) =1$ for all $x$.
-Furthermore, the deformation retraction preserves the subset $F$. \end{lem} \begin{proof} Given $f \in \tilde F$ we can lift it to a map $\tilde f :D- \{0\} \to \CC$.
+Furthermore, the deformation retraction preserves the subset $F$. \end{lem} \begin{proof} Given $f \in \tilde F$ we can lift it to a unique map $\tilde f :D- \{0\} \to \CC$, such that $\exp \circ \tilde f = f $ and $\tilde(f)(1) = 0$.
 The straight line homotopy in $\CC$ defines a homotopy between $\tilde f$ and the constant function.
 This in turn defines a homotopy $h$ between $f$ and $f_0$.
 This gives us our deformation retraction.
 It is easy to see that this preserves $F$. \end{proof}